facebook/docusaurus/website/versioned_docs/version-2.0.0-alpha.64/lifecycle-apis.md

 Lifecycle APIs are shared by Themes and Plugins.

-## `validateOptions({options,validate})`
+## `validateOptions({options, validate})`

 Return validated and normalized options for the plugin.
-This method is called before the plugin is initialized.You must return options since the returned options will be passed to plugin during intialization.
+This method is called before the plugin is initialized.You must return options since the returned options will be passed to plugin during initialization.

 ### `options`